wix/stylable/site/docs/getting-started.md

 * Enables custom pseudo-classes and pseudo-elements that abstract the internal structure of a component.
 These can then be styled externally.
 * Uses themes so you can apply different look and feel across your web application.

-At build time, the preprocessor converts the Stylable CSS into flat, static, valid vanilla CSS that works cross-browser.
+At build time, the preprocessor converts the Stylable CSS into flat, static, valid, vanilla CSS that works cross-browser.

 ## How do I install